ARMOURED TRAINS

 Drawings:

-PICTURE: Artillery Wagon of Russian heavy armoured train model 1915 as they supposedly were when captured in 1918.
-Notice fencing and the weaponry.
-Colour of the wagon is based in best guess - Russian Army green, which quite possibly had not been repainted over with anything.
+PICTURE: Artillery Wagon of Russian heavy armoured train painted with colours that it likely had when captured in 1918.
+Notice railing and the weaponry.
+Colour of the wagon is based on a best possible guess - Russian Army green, which quite possibly had not been yet repainted over with anything.
 CLICK THUMBNAIL TO SEE LARGER PIC (43 KB).

 PICTURE: Artillery Wagon painted like it presumably was when used by Finnish Army in 1920's - the paint was known as "field grey".
 Notice difference in shape of observation turret when compared to previous drawing.
 CLICK THUMBNAIL TO SEE LARGER PIC (40 KB).